keiserlab/autoparty/README.md

 ## Testing:

-To ensure that the python environment and all python code are installed correctly, cd into the main directory and run
+To ensure that the python environment and all python files are set up correctly, cd into the main directory and run

 ```python -m pytest tests ```